 • Claim denials$0

-Plus: 30–60 min. appointments, same-day access, direct contact with Dr. Highley, and fewer specialist referrals because your doctor has time to treat more conditions in-office.
+Plus: 30–60 min. appointments, same-day access, direct contact with Dr. Highley, 400+ prescription medications included, and fewer specialist referrals because your doctor has time to treat more conditions in-office.

 Ranges reflect typical out-of-pocket costs.
 Your actual spending depends on your insurance plan, copay amounts, prescription needs, and how often you visit the doctor.
 HSA and FSA funds can typically be used to pay for DPC membership.